baxtersa/baxtersa.github.io/_posts/2017-03-08-custom-allocators.md

 heap per-process and not worry about it unless we actually need to use the full heap.

-However, we're able to run `bash` commands with evidence that our custom allocator is being used!
+Still, we're able to run `bash` commands with evidence that our custom allocator is being used!
 It will also be apparent that your allocator is being used if you've made a mistake, in which case it's likely you'll coredump.
 Yay.

 Depending on your implementation strategy, you may experience some noticeable, and less-desirable properties of your allocator.
 Since you've caught `malloc`